Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Experimental Details

-{\bfseries Computation Cost.} All the experiments were conducted on a server with $256$G RAM, a $64$ logical cores CPU (Intel(R) Xeon(R) Platinum 8163 CPU @ 2.50GHz) and one NVIDIA A100 GPU for acceleration.
+\paragraph{Computation Cost.} All the experiments were conducted on a server with 256G RAM, a 64 logical cores CPU (Intel(R) Xeon(R) Platinum 8163 CPU @ 2.50GHz) and one NVIDIA A100 GPU for acceleration.
+The training batch size is 8.
+For GDELT and ICEWS, the wall-clock training time is: 4.9ms per sequence for KE; 6.7ms per sequence for DyRep; 28.7ms per sequence for ANHP.
+For Amazon Review, the wall-clock time is: 3.6ms per sequence for NHP; 5.2ms per sequence for ANHP.
+For each of the datasets, the wall-clock time of training the ranking model is 9ms per training sample.

-For training, our batch size is 8.
-For GDELT data, training the baseline KE, DyRep and ANHP approximately takes 1 hour, 1.3 hour, and 2 hours respectively (4.5, 5.8, 9 milliseconds per sequence).
-On Amazon data, training the baseline NHP and ANHP approximately takes 1 hour and 2 hours, respectively.
-On both dataset, training the ranking model takes around 30 minutes (9 milliseconds per sequence pair) respectively.